GENEALOGY PRESENTATIONS - (Scroll down for Workshop Offerings)

-Bagging a Live One: Connecting With Cousins You Never Knew You Had - Mary will show you how to find distant relatives, perhaps ones you never knew existed.
+Bagging a Live One: Reverse Genealogy in Action - Mary will show you how to find distant relatives, perhaps ones you never knew existed.
 You will come away with the skills to target specific people and to find their contact details.
+Great for finding missing friends and cousins or for locating family members to fill out your DNA "dance card."

 Read 'Em or Weep - Promise and Pitfalls in Newspaper OCR - Learn where to find free and pay newspaper sites online.
 Understand how to put OCR mistakes to work for you to increase search results.
 See a method to make sure you do thorough searching in every newspaper every time.